 Don't let the cooking time put you off this recipe; once the squash is in the oven, the filling takes no more than 5 minutes to prepare and you can leave it and get on with something else.

-It's not often that I'll get a recipe spot on the first time I try it - I usually find a few tweaks are required and it can take up to three or four attempts to fine-tune and perfect.
-This was the first time I'd cooked a butternut squash and it was lovely, although I suspect that there's little room for error when roasting this kind of vegetable.
+It's not often that I'll get a recipe spot on the first time I try it; I usually find a few tweaks are required and it can take up to three or four attempts get it just right.
+This was the first time I'd cooked a butternut squash and it was lovely, although I suspect that not much can go wrong when roasting this kind of vegetable.
 Like sweet potatoes, parsnips and carrots, it becomes soft and sweet, only needing seasoning and a pinch of herbs to finish it off.

 This squash is loosely based on Hugh Fearnley-Whittingstall's recipe from River Cottage Every Day.
 The original recipe uses walnuts, blue cheese and honey but I tried the creme fraiche variation, adding cheese and breadcrumbs to make it really special.